-- it is necessary for a purpose other than that for which the information have been collected under this Regulation.
-Where it is not based on the end-user's consent or on a Union or Member State law which constitutes a necessary and proportionate measure in a democratic society to safeguard the objectives referred to in Article 11 the person using processing and storage capabilities or collecting information processed by or emitted by or stored in the end-users' terminal equipment shall, in order to ascertain whether processing for another purpose is compatible with the purpose for which the electronic communications data are initially collected, take into account, inter alia: - (i) any link between the purposes for which the processing and storage capabilities have been used or the information have been collected and the purposes of the intended further processing; - (ii) the context in which the processing and storage capabilities have been used or the information have been collected, in particular regarding the relationship between end-users concerned and the provider; - (iii) the nature the processing and storage capabilities or of the collecting of information as well as the modalities of the intended further processing, in particular where such intended further processing could reveal categories of data, pursuant to Article 9 or 10 of Regulation (EU) 2016/679; - (iv) the possible consequences of the intended further processing for endusers;
+- (f) it is necessary to locate terminal equipment when an end-user makes an emergency communication either to the single European emergency number '112' or a national emergency number, in accordance with Article 13(3). - (g) where the processing for purpose other than that for which the information has been collected under this paragraph is not based on the end-user's consent or on a Union or Member State law which constitutes a necessary and proportionate measure in a democratic society to safeguard the objectives referred to in Article 11 the person using processing and storage capabilities or collecting information processed by or emitted by or stored in the end-users' terminal equipment shall, in order to ascertain whether processing for another purpose is compatible with the purpose for which the electronic communications data are initially collected, take into account, inter alia: - (i) any link between the purposes for which the processing and storage capabilities have been used or the information have been collected and the purposes of the intended further processing; - (ii) the context in which the processing and storage capabilities have been used or the information have been collected, in particular regarding the relationship between end-users concerned and the provider;

-- (v) the existence of appropriate safeguards, such as pseudonymisation and encryption. - g2.
-Such further processing, if considered compatible, may only take place, provided that: - (i) the information is erased or made anonymous as soon as it is no longer needed to fulfil the purpose, - (ii) the processing is limited to information that is pseudonymised, and - (ii) the information is not used to determine the nature or characteristics of an end-user or to build a profile of an end-user. - g3.
-For the purposes of this Article, the person using processing and storage capabilities or collecting information processed by or emitted by or stored in the end-users' terminal equipment shall: - (i) not share such information with third parties, unless it is made anonymous; - (ii) prior to the processing carry out an assessment of the impact of the envisaged processing operations on the protection of electronic communications data in accordance with Article 35 of Regulation (EU) 2016/679, which may result in the prior and consultation of the supervisory authority in accordance with Article 36(1) to (3) of Regulation (EU) 2016/679; and
+- (iii) the nature the processing and storage capabilities or of the collecting of information as well as the modalities of the intended further processing, in particular where such intended further processing could reveal categories of data, pursuant to Article 9 or 10 of Regulation (EU) 2016/679; - (iv) the possible consequences of the intended further processing for endusers; - (v) the existence of appropriate safeguards, such as encryption and pseudonymisation. - (h) Such further processing in accordance with paragraph 1 (g), if considered compatible, may only take place, provided that: - (i) the information is erased or made anonymous as soon as it is no longer needed to fulfil the purpose, - (ii) the processing is limited to information that is pseudonymised, and - (iii) the information is not used to determine the nature or characteristics of an end-user or to build a profile of an end-user. - (i) For the purposes of paragraph 1 (g) and (h), data shall not be shared with any third parties unless the conditions laid down in Article 28 of Regulation (EU) 2016/697 are met, or data is made anonymous.